kkredit/linux-config/README.md

 # Sharing
 You are 100% free to use anything from this repo.
 It has proven very handy for me.
 Always open to additional tips and pull requests as well.

+# Wishlist
+- Separate the mechanism from the content so that this becomes more modular, and improvements easily shared